2026 Are There Any One-Year Online Nursing Education Degree Programs Worth Considering?

 What Nursing Education Graduates Say About Their Online Degree

-• Ahmed: "The competency-based structure of the Nursing Education degree was perfect for my learning style.
-I could progress through material as soon as I demonstrated mastery, which kept me motivated and efficient.
-Finishing the program in just twelve months gave me confidence and practical knowledge to immediately improve my clinical teaching.
-It was a reflective and rewarding experience overall."
+• Ahmed: "The competency-based structure fit the way I learn.
+I could move forward once I demonstrated mastery, which kept me focused and efficient.
+Finishing in just twelve months gave me confidence and practical tools I could use right away in clinical teaching.
+It was challenging, but it was also a meaningful experience."

 Other Things You Should Know About Pursuing One-Yeas Nursing Education Degrees

-Can credits from a one-year online Nursing Education program be transferred to other institutions?
+Can credits from a one-year online nursing education program in 2026 be transferred to other institutions?

 Are online Nursing Education programs designed for working nurses?